wvteijlingen/wvteijlingen.github.io/README.md

 # Ward van Teijlingen

-## Developer with over 8 years experience building for web and mobile.
+I am a developer with over 8 years experience building for web and mobile.

 Apart from programming, my experience contains running a business, communicating with clients, collaborating on design, and seeing projects through from ideas to concept, to prototypes, to release.
 My passion lies in building great mobile apps.